AlineDamas/AlineDamas/README.md

-📊 I'm a data analyst by training!
+📊 I'm a Data Analyst and Business Intelingence Analyst by training.

 :house_with_garden: I’m from Brazil and Geographer 🗺️